 Exposure to sunlight can cause green spots to form on potatoes.
 These spots do not indicate spoilage, and you can simply remove them before cooking.
 The same procedure applies to dark spots or bruises that may occur on the skin of a potato.

 As I already mention, potatoes sprout little growths after a while.
 And while that’s not a sign of spoilage, they do indicate that the quality is beginning to decline (onions do the same, as I discuss in Do Onions Go Bad?).
-So it’s best to use those potatoes as soon as possible before the quality declines even further and you have to throw them out.
+So it’s best to use those potatoes as soon as possible before the quality drops even further and you have to throw them out.